rambodazimi/Binarize-CUDA-OCR-Enhancement/README.md

 # 2. Parallel Binarization

-# Parallel Image Binarization

 ## Introduction

 This Python script provides a parallelized image binarization process using the CUDA-enabled CuPy library.
-The binarization is applied to a dataset of images, and the execution time for each image is analyzed and visualized.
+The binarization is applied to the same dataset of images used in the sequential part, and the execution time for each image is analyzed and visualized.

 ## Dependencies